NVIDIA-AI-Blueprints/aiq-research-assistant/docs/get-started/get-started-docker-compose.md

 docker exec nim-llm-ms list-model-profiles
 ```

+##### Supported Hardware Information

+- **Llama 3.3 70B Instruct**: See detailed hardware requirements in the [NVIDIA NIM documentation](https://docs.nvidia.com/nim/large-language-models/latest/supported-models.html)
-**Note**: The Nemotron model is deployed as part of the RAG setup and runs in the `nim-llm-ms` container.
-For supported hardware configurations, see the [Llama 3.3 Nemotron documentation](https://docs.nvidia.com/nim/large-language-models/latest/supported-models.html#llama-3-3-nemotron-super-49b-v1-5).
+- **Llama 3.3 Nemotron Super 49B**: For supported hardware configurations, see the [Nemotron documentation](https://docs.nvidia.com/nim/large-language-models/latest/supported-models.html#llama-3-3-nemotron-super-49b-v1-5)

+**Note**: Profiles help ensure optimal performance and resource utilization.
+The system will automatically select the most appropriate profile based on your hardware configuration, but you can verify compatibility beforehand using the commands above.

 #### Deploy the Model